mihaiprodann/BizHub/README.md

 *Note: This project is currently under construction.*

-BizHub is a web application built with React on the front-end and vanilla PHP on the back-end.
+BizHub is a web application built in HTML, CSS and JavaScript on the front-end and vanilla PHP on the back-end.
 The app aims to help businesses organize their teams better by providing features such as task management, meetings management, and chat between employees. 💼💬📅

 ## Features